EUCLID-code/EUCLID-code.github.io/README.md

 ## Viscoelasticity
 In Ref.
 11, EUCLID is used to identify the material model of a viscoelastic material from full-field displacement and reaction force data in the frequency domain.
 Starting from a large library of viscoelastic Maxwell elements, EUCLID automatically selects the most relevant elements using sparse regression and k-means clustering.
+The codes are publically available on <a href="https://github.com/EUCLID-code/EUCLID-viscoelasticity" target="_blank">GitHub</a>.

 ## Elasto-Plasticity
 In Ref.
 4., EUCLID was for the first time applied to discover elasto-plastic material models.